Marketing is a key way to grow a business, but legal rules apply to it.

 What do you need to know about marketing emails?

 However, email marketing rules are extremely complicated and can be difficult to navigate.
 This is partly because different rules apply, depending on who you are emailing.
-Under the PECR rules, sole traders and partnerships are classed as individuals under the rules.
-You’ll need explicit consent to email them unless they have purchased something from you before or used your services and didn’t opt out of receiving marketing messages (known as ‘the soft-opt in’).
+Under the PECR rules, sole traders and simple partnerships are classed as individuals under the rules.
+Therefore, you will need consent to email them unless they have purchased something from you before or used your services and didn’t opt out of receiving marketing messages (known as ‘the soft-opt in’).

 Can we use publicly available data to send business-to-business marketing?